CircuitProApp/SwiftDataPacks/README.md

 - iOS 17+ or macOS 14+
 - SwiftUI is required for the view modifiers and property wrappers

+> [!WARNING]
-> ⚠️ Warning: SwiftDataPacks uses multiple model containers, but since SwiftData is built on Core Data and doesn’t natively support this pattern, performance may degrade with many packs and unexpected issues can occur.
+> ⚠️ SwiftDataPacks uses multiple model containers, but since SwiftData is built on Core Data and doesn’t natively support this pattern, performance may degrade with many packs and unexpected issues can occur.
 This is a temporary solution for CircuitPro.

 ## Installation